osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 $ timedatectl list-timezones
 ```

-If no timezone is setup, the system will default to using UTC.
-The NTP servers are also optional and will default to using the distribution defaults, which are suitable for most uses.

-Some image types have already NTP servers setup, for example, Google cloud image, and they cannot be overridden, because they are required to boot in the selected environment.
-But the timezone will be updated to the one selected in the blueprint.
+Some image types have already NTP servers setup such as Google Cloud images.
+These cannot be overridden because they are required to boot in the selected environment.
+However, the timezone will be updated to the one selected in the blueprint.

 ### Locale

-Customize the locale settings for the system:
+An *optional* object that contains the following attributes to customize the locale settings for the system:

+- `languages` an *optional* list of strings containing locales to be installed.
+- `keyboard` an *optional* string to set the keyboard layout.

+Multiple languages can be added.
+The first one becomes the primary, and the others are added as secondary.
+You must include one or more languages or keyboards in the section.

 ```toml
 [customizations.locale]